 The good news is that there seems to be a tangible awareness forming in consumers.
 While too many of us are content or oblivious to adding to our disposable culture, (high-street clothing fashion industry – take note for your huge contribution to excess material waste and human exploitation!) there is a noticeable rise in end-users asking important questions regarding products they consider purchasing, and more crucially, acting on the feedback to the queries that they put to the manufacturers/retailers.

-Again, perhaps it is the cultivation and growth of the ‘prepper’ mindset that I explored before, but one key area of commerce that has seen some of the largest escalation of consumer fact-checking is the leisure/sports market, specifically the outdoor adventure sector.
+Again, perhaps it is the cultivation and growth of the ‘prepper’ mindset that I explored before, but one key area of commerce that has seen some of the largest escalations of consumer fact-checking is the leisure/sports market, specifically the outdoor adventure sector.

 Why this area specifically?
 Well, for starters the outdoor adventure industry is estimated to enjoy an annual turnover of $887 billion in the US alone, (according to website GearJunkie, April 2017), link below: